7 Rookie Coffee Mistakes You Don’t Want to Make

 Mugs are a great way to show off what makes you happy.
 We love drinking from old diner mugs, mugs with floral patterns, merchandised mugs from our favorite shows, and of course, mugs with dogs.

-And speaking of dogs, if you want a coffee cup that supports animal rescue, 10% of the profits from our mugs go to dog rescue and programs that support animals.
+And speaking of dogs, if you want a coffee cup that supports animal rescue, with every online purchase, we are able to support small animal rescues throughout the nation.
 Why not drink coffee and know you made a difference?